numba/numba/docs/source/developer/generators.rst

 are restored from the saved generator state.

 .. note::
-   It is the same analysis which inserts Numba ``del`` instructions where appropriate.
+   It is the same analysis which helps insert Numba ``del`` instructions where appropriate.

 Let's go over the generator info again::